-If you want to create something that’s a little less time-intensive than a course, you could write and sell a digital product like an e-book.
+When looking for multiple streams of income, one that’s a little less time-intensive than a course, is writing and selling a digital product like an e-book.
 You’ve probably never heard of many authors who make a good living by writing and selling e-books online.

 The traditional route of publishing a book is notoriously difficult and tedious.
 Whereas you could write and self-publish an e-book in a matter of weeks.
 And sites like Amazon and Barnes and Noble will let you publish your book for free.

 However, e-books are not the only digital products you can sell online.
 You can also create videos, audio, graphic art, stock photos and more.
 Your options are endless.

 7. Rental Property